isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-apply-citations.md

 # Add citations to your content

-Citations are references to the source or credits to the author added to the content.
-Add the citations to your project and apply them to your content.
+Citations are references to the source of information added to your content.
+Using citations, you can credit the authors of the source information and help readers to follow up on the source information.
+Adding citations makes your content more reliable and prevents plagiarism.
+They also allow you to display well-researched content.

+In AEM Guides, you can add citations to your project and apply them to your content.
 You can add these citations from any source of books, websites, and journals.
-Citations are only visible in PDF outputs.
-You can find the catalog for them at the end of the PDF.
-There are three main reasons to include citations in your content.

-* To credit the authors of the source information you use for your content.
-* To help readers to follow up on the source information.
-* To display well-researched content.
-There are different styles to display the citations having formats like MLA, APA, Chicago, IEEE, and AHA.
+You can also import the citations saved in a .bib file to your project.

+>[!TIP]
+>
+> A .bib filename extension is a BibTeX Bibliographical Database file.
+It's a specially formatted text file that lists references about a particular source of information.

+AEM Gudies help you to edit, preview, and sort your citations.
+After inserting your citations to your topics, you can list them in PDF output.
+You can add the bibliography or references page to the end of the PDF.

+AEM Guides supports multiple styles of citations, such as Modern Language Association (MLA), American Psychological Association (APA), Chicago, Institute for Electrical and Electronics Engineers (IEEE), and American Heart Association (AHA).
 The recommendation is to use them clearly and consistently.
-It makes your content more reliable and prevents plagiarism.